Residents in a Louisiana city devastated by 2020 hurricanes are still far from recovery

 Housing crisis

-The hurricanes wiped out neighborhoods and apartment complexes, leaving affordable housing in short supply.
-None of the city’s 463 public housing units are currently livable and hundreds of Section 8 houses have been lost, leaving fewer options for the city’s poorest residents, according to Ben Taylor, executive director of the Lake Charles Housing Authority.
+The hurricane damage left affordable housing in short supply.
+None of the city’s 463 public housing units are currently livable and hundreds of Section 8 houses were lost, according to Ben Taylor, executive director of the Lake Charles Housing Authority.

+Many like Ramona Breaux and her two children, were forced to leave.
+Breaux, 60, went to live with relatives in Houston after her rented, subsidized home burned down.

-Breaux isn’t alone.
-The population of Lake Charles dropped an estimated 6.2% from 2020 to 2023.
-According to the U.S. Census Bureau, it was the 12th steepest decline in the nation.
+The city’s population dropped an estimated 6.2% from 2020 to 2023, the 12th steepest decline in the nation, according to the U.S. Census Bureau.

 Lake Charles Mayor Nic Hunter said the city is doing what it can.
 New housing developments expected to be finished next year should leave the city with more rental units than it had before the storms.